Most companies approach employee performance monitoring the wrong way. They either:

 Employee Monitoring Software

-Key benefits of employee monitoring software include:
+Here are the key benefits of employee monitoring software:

 Time-Tracking Software